 Our Senior Vice President of Global Purchasing and Supply Chain (GPSC) is a member of GM’s senior leadership team, which drives the company’s strategy.
 This leader is responsible for working with suppliers to accelerate innovation, eliminate waste and deliver superior financial performance, while ensuring that supply chain standards are defined and understood.
 GPSC is reshaping how the company and our suppliers work together, partner for mutual success and deliver greater value for our customers.
 Priorities for this group include:

 It’s important to GM to gain supplier input on major process improvements and other issues that may affect them.
 GPSC has several forums for formal supplier engagement.
-The GM Supplier Business Council consists of 12 global suppliers who meet monthly with our GPSC leadership team.
-In addition to our Supplier Business Council, we also have a Diversity Council that is comprised of seven companies.
-The second forum is a global GM Supplier Business Meeting that we webcast to our suppliers several months out of the year to gain input and a consensus approach on GM-specific topics.
+The GM Supplier Business Council now consists of 19 global suppliers who meet monthly with our GPSC leadership team.
+In late 2018 we combined both the Supplier Business Council and the Diversity Council to enhance the collective voice and improve meeting efficiency.
+Another forum is a global GM Supplier Business Meeting that we webcast to our suppliers several months out of the year to gain input and a consensus approach on GM-specific topics.
 GM Chairman and CEO Mary Barra addresses this group during one of its meetings during the year.
 Suppliers who participate in this webcast represent approximately 80 percent of our annual purchases for parts and services.
 This group also meets in person once a year.

 We also place high expectations of excellence and ethical conduct on our suppliers, who are expected to act in a way that is consistent with our principles and values.
 Likewise, GM employees must hold suppliers they work with accountable for acting in a manner that is consistent with our Code of Conduct, Winning with Integrity.

 Our Supplier Code of Conduct and supplier contracts set forth expectations for ethical social, business and environmental practices; our major suppliers must certify compliance.
 Beyond our Supplier Code of Conduct, we outline our expectations for supplier conduct in purchase contract terms and conditions, which clearly state our prohibition against any use of child labor or any other form of forced or involuntary labor, abusive treatment of employees or corrupt business practices in the supplying of goods and services to us.
-Furthermore, our contracts lay out expectations for lawful compliance with data protection and privacy, wages, hours and conditions of employment, subcontractor selection, discrimination, occupational health/safety and motor vehicle safety.
+Furthermore, our contracts lay out expectations for lawful compliance with data protection and privacy; wages; hours and conditions of employment; subcontractor selection; anti-discrimination; occupational health/safety and motor vehicle safety.

 Compliance within our supply chain is mandatory.
 When suppliers act responsibly, we reward them with greater business opportunities.
 Conversely, when suppliers act in a noncompliant manner, they may lose current work, future opportunities and/or their contract can be terminated.
 We monitor and receive feedback on supplier performance through various tools such as Strategic Supplier Engagement and supplier business review meetings.
 Our Supplier of the Year program recognizes best performers.

 GM’s approach is to drive tiered supplier visibility as the key to moving from a traditional reactive crisis management approach to one of proactive crisis avoidance.
-Over the past few years, we have developed a robust in-house, customized supply chain visibility tool, which integrates GM plants, Tier 1 suppliers, known Tier 2 suppliers and logistics nodes.
+Over the past few years, we have developed a robust in-house, customized supply chain visibility tool, which integrates GM plants, Tier I suppliers, known Tier II suppliers and logistics nodes.
 This tool gives us the capability to map the geographic locations and relationships across the GM supply chain.
 The tool also incorporates 24x7 monitoring—Global Incident Mapping (GIM)—of potential disruptive events that could impact our supply chain partners worldwide.
 Our Global Crisis Management approach has significantly improved the response to disruptive events in the supply chain through using innovative tools and real-time data analysis.
 We monitor for both catastrophic events (earthquakes, hurricanes) and isolated disruptions (factory fires, labor strikes), reporting all potential impacts to our Command Center’s Global Crisis teams for supplier follow-up.
 This approach supports zero production losses keeping material pipelines full, reduced premium transportation, alternative supply allocation planning and overall protection of supply for foreseen risks.
 We also provide risk scores to the Purchasing team, which are factored into the sourcing process and support mitigation plan development for high-risk areas.

-Supply chain risks are also managed through our broader enterprise risk management functions and processes.
-All enterprise-level risks are assessed, updated and reviewed by senior leaders at least twice a year.
+Supply chain risks are also managed through our broader risk management functions and processes.
+All identified key risks are assessed, updated and reviewed by senior leaders at least twice a year.
 Within our Strategic Risk Management team, we utilize and offer a variety of decision-support tools, such as war gaming, game theory, scenario analysis, stress testing, sensitivity analysis and lessons-learned analysis.
 These techniques are applied across risk, functions and regions.

 Localization is another important tenet of our value chain.
 When we build where we sell, and buy where we build, our vehicles are more competitive because they enjoy pricing benefits and can be built to suit unique local requirements that drive customer enthusiasm and brand loyalty.